MarcoZufferli/marcozufferli.github.io/content/posts/not_so_brief_overview_about_kerberos.md

 A "[Service Account](https://en.wikipedia.org/wiki/Service_account)" is nothing more than an account created and used for the start & running of a specific service, furthermore, if this service needs to interact with other services it can do it using its own "Service Account".

-In a classic scenario when the local or domain user "BOB" starts the software "Notepad" application, the operating system runs "Notepad" using the account "BOB", when a Service Account is used, instead, the OS will start the service (for example MMSQL) using that specific Service Account, this will mean that viewing the running processes though Task Manager it will be possible to see that the service "Microsoft SQL" is running with the related "Service Account".
+In a classic scenario when the local or domain user "BOB" starts the software "Notepad" application, the operating system runs "Notepad" using the account "BOB", when a Service Account is used, instead, the OS will start the service (for example MSSQL) using that specific Service Account, this will mean that viewing the running processes though Task Manager it will be possible to see that the service "Microsoft SQL" is running with the related "Service Account".

 One type of "Service Account" are the "[Standard Service Account](https://learn.microsoft.com/en-us/windows/win32/services/service-user-accounts)", so "Service Accounts" that do NOT have passwords and they are used by Windows OS to start specific services usually system-related, the most common example is the "[NetworkService Account](https://learn.microsoft.com/it-it/windows/win32/services/networkservice-account?redirectedfrom=MSDN)" which is usually used to start the IIS or MSSQL Server service.